 Pacific Lamprey - Lamprey numbers appear to be rising in the Carmel River the past few years, and with the removal of SCD they are able to spawn in the upper watershed for the first time since the 1920's.
-In 2017, staff counted 53 lamprey redds, half of which were seen in or above the CRRDR reach.
+In 2018, staff counted 42 lamprey redds, 14 of which were seen in or above the CRRDR reach.

 Striped Bass - Striped bass (SB) have been present in the Carmel River lagoon for approximately 10 years, but they were first observed up in the lower river in 2015.
-In 2016 they extended their range an additional 4.3 miles upstream.
-In 2017 many SB were observed in groups throughout the lower river and two individuals were seen in the CRRDR reach, 18.5 miles upstream of the lagoon.
+In 2016 and 2017 they extended their range to the CRRDR reach, 18.5 miles upstream of the lagoon.
+In 2018, several small groups of SB were observed in the lower river and one large group was seen at the Old Carmel Dam site.
 To date, no juvenile bass have been found in the river.